-Then, we visited the British Embassy to enquire about Sir Redfield, and we would receive information that would be shocking.
+Then, we had visited the British Embassy to enquire about Sir Redfield, and we would receive information that would be shocking.

 Sir Redfield had left the city of Constantinople for Austria.

-We returned to the Police Station, where we were informed of the schedules of the Western diplomats.
+We had returned to the Police Station, where we were informed of the schedules of the Western diplomats.
 I had perused the daily schedules and in each murdered diplomat, they had previous engagements with Sir Redfield.